-For piercing earlobes, a single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
-For other parts of the body, a hollow needle is used to pierce a hole in the skin.
-The person performing the piercing then inserts a piece of jewelry into the hole.
+A single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
+A hollow needle is used to pierce a hole in the skin in other parts of the body.
+The person doing the piercing will insert a piece of jewelry into the hole.

-Piercing guns are considered safe only if they are either single-use guns or guns that have sterilized disposable cassettes.
-A single-use piercing gun is best because it means that it is only used on one customer and then thrown away, which decreases the risk of infection.
-Piercing guns with sterilized disposable cassettes are also considered acceptable, but are more difficult to sterilize than single-use piercing guns.
+The safest piercing guns are single-use guns.
+It means that it is only used on one customer and then thrown away.
+This decreases the risk of infection.
+Piercing guns with sterilized disposable cassettes are also considered acceptable.
+But these don’t promise the same level of sterilizing that single-use piercing guns do.

 Do not receive a piercing from a reusable piercing gun that does not have sterilized disposable cassettes.
-These types of piercing guns cannot be autoclaved, which increases the risk of infection.
+These types of piercing guns cannot be autoclaved.
+An autoclave is a type of sterilization machine that uses heat to sterilize all non-disposable piercing tools.
+It helps make sure that all tools are clean before they touch your body.
+It is an important piece of equipment in a clean piercing shop.
+Not being able to autoclave a piercing gun increases the risk of infection.

-You should also not have a piercing performed with a piercing gun on any other part of your body except your ear.
+Also, do not have a piercing performed with a piercing gun on any part of your body except your ear.
 Doing so can crush the skin and cause more injury than a piercing performed with a hollow needle.

 What increases my risk of problems from body piercing?

 It is very important to see your family doctor if you think you might have an infection.
 Delaying treatment can result in a more serious infection.
 Be sure to leave your jewelry in unless your doctor tells you to take it out.
-Leaving the jewelry in can ensure proper drainage and prevent an abscess (a collection of pus) from forming.
-In many cases, the infection can be treated without losing the piercing.
+Leaving the jewelry in can ensure proper drainage.
+It will also prevent an abscess (a collection of pus) from forming.
+Most times, the infection can be treated without losing the piercing.